 In this section, we give an upper bound for the distortion of the family of knots constructed by Johnson and Moriah.

-\begin{theorem} Suppose $\gamma$ is an embedding of knot type $K$ such that $\gamma$ has an $n$-row, $2b$-plat projection where each twist region has at least 3 half-twists and so that $b \geq 3$ and $n\geq 4b(b-2)$.
+\begin{theorem} Suppose $K$ has an $n$-row, $2b$-plat projection where each twist region has at least 3 half-twists and so that $b \geq 3$ and $n\geq 4b(b-2)$.
 Then where $d$ is the distance of the knot $K$ and $\mathcal{C}$ is a constant that only depends on the number of half-twists in each twist region. \end{theorem}

-\begin{proof} Consider a version of Figure \ref{fig:JMfig}, where each twist box is the projection of a cylinder in $\mathbb{R}^3$ of height $1$ and diameter $1$ and every cylinder touches each of the cylinders diagonally above and below it in a single point.
+\begin{proof} We wish to construct an embedding, $\gamma$, of $K$ with a projection of the form of Figure \ref{fig:JMfig}, where each twist box is the projection of a cylinder in $\mathbb{R}^3$ of height $1$ and diameter $1$ and every cylinder touches each of the cylinders diagonally above and below it in a single point.
 Note that the number of rows, $n$, is always odd in this construction.
 Let $t_i$ be the number of half-twists in cylinder $i$ and assume each strand of the knot in a cylinder is a helix lying in the surface.
 We will think of $\gamma$ as decomposed into the following types of arcs: $2b$ bridge arcs, each of length $\pi/2$; $n+1$ vertical arcs (on the left and right edges of the diagram), each of length $1$; and $bn-\frac{n+1}{2}$ pairs of twisting arcs, where each arc in the pair has length $l_i$.
 The lengths $l_i$ can be easily computed in terms of the number of twists $t_i$ in the cylinder where the arc is located but that is not necessary for our purposes.
 Let $t=max\{t_i\}$ and let $l=max\{l_i\}$.